DimiTech/dimitech.github.io/_posts/2019-06-27-bit-flags-in-javascript.md

 # Comparison with the traditional approach

-Our code so far looks like this:
+Our bit-flag code so far looks like this:

 ```javascript
 const Directions = {